Poppin' Smoke

 • Gaiters.
 Whether you have low-top or full hiking boots, you will want gaiters for the descent, especially on the Gotemba trail.
 It’s almost entirely small pebbles and volcanic ash.
 Gaiters will help keep all that stuff from filling your shoes.

-• Hat: The sun is very strong at that altitude, and you need a hat that shades your neck.
+• Full-Coverage Hat: The sun is very strong at that altitude, and you need a hat that shades your neck.
 The hat should also fit tightly or have a neck strap, because the wind on Mount Fuji is powerful.

 Mount Fuji Trails

-There are four trails leading to the top of Mount Fuji.
+There are four different trails leading to the top of Mount Fuji.
 The starting point of all trails is part way up the mountain at the “fifth station,” but each trail’s fifth station is at a different elevation.

 If you are using the Camp Fuji shuttle, you don’t have a choice of which trail you climb, because the shuttle drop-off and pick-up points are designated.
 The year of our climb, the day hike started on the Fujinomiya trail and ended on the Gotemba trail.
 The night hike started on the Yoshida trail and took Gotemba on the way down.

-Fujinomiya: This is the shortest trail, but also the steepest.
+Fujinomiya Trail: This is the shortest trail, but also the steepest.
 It is the second most popular trail.
 It was not very crowded when we began our climb at 0600.
 As we ascended and began to encounter climbers who had spent the night on the mountain and were on the way down, there were a few short bottlenecks at the narrower sections of the trail.

-Gotemba: This is the longest and flattest trail, but I would not recommend using it to ascend.
+Gotemba Trail: This is the longest and flattest trail, but I would not recommend using it to ascend.
 Most of the trail is volcanic ash, so it would be like trying to hike a mountain of quick sand.
 It wasn’t especially difficult on the way down, but it was very long, and even with gaiters, we had to stop and empty the sand from our shoes.

-Subashiri: This is one of the less popular trails and is generally not crowded until it joins with the Yoshida trail at the 8th station.
+Subashiri Trail: This is one of the less popular trails and is generally not crowded until it joins with the Yoshida trail at the 8th station.
 Like the Gotemba trail, it has a section made of volcanic ash.

 Link to Pinterest: Climbing Mt Fuji